Kay7777/picspie-docker/README.md

 2. Added Jest integretion testing
 3. Connected to Travis CI

+## 2020.06.05

+1. Dockerize the client and server side, and use nginx as the reverse proxy

 ## TODO List -- features :

 1. Multiple images upload